 International trade is a crucial part of the Australian economy.
 Today, more than two-thirds of all transnational trade is conducted by multinational corporations; at the same time, well over 90% of Australia's import and export trade in goods takes place by sea.
 International Trade Law and Maritime Law are central to managing this trade.
-This course will focus on these two complementary areas of law, blending a combination of: substantive areas of the law (ranging from World Trade Organization rules to maritime liabilities); procedural mechanisms for dispute resolution; and jurisdictional issues.
-Furthermore, both International Trade Law and Maritime Law are just as important locally for linking Australia to the global market as they are on an international scale for connecting nation-states large and small, far and wide.
-Because many aspects of both bodies of law are also consistent globally, the material covered by this course is relevant for students interested in engaging with commerce within Australia as well as those planning to practice law internationally.
+This course will focus on the international organisations and rules that regulate international trade, including the rules of the World Trade Organisation, the international agreements regulating trade in goods, and maritime law.
+The material covered by this course is relevant for students interested in working in commercial law in Australia, as well as those planning to practice law internationally.